-Man in court on murder charge after attack victim dies
+Convicted attacker appears in Norwich court on murder charge

-A 32-year-old serving a life sentence for the attempted murder of a man has appeared in court charged with murder after the victim died.
+A convicted attacker who is currently serving a life sentence for attempted murder has appeared in court after being charged with murder, three years after a man’s death.

 Russell Lambert, from London, was left severely brain damaged, paralysed and blind after being attacked at his brother’s house in Albion Road, in Great Yarmouth, on February 1, 2014 after a birthday party.

-In October 2014, Clive Malone was jailed for 16 years after being found guilty of attempted murder following a trial at Norwich Crown Court.
+In October 2014, Clive Malone was jailed for 16 years after being found guilty of attempted murder following a trial.

-Malone, formerly of Paget Road in Great Yarmouth, appeared at Norwich Magistrates Court on Friday (March 13) having been charged with murder following a review of the case by the Norfolk and Suffolk Major Investigation Team.
+Malone, 32, from Paget Road in Great Yarmouth, has been charged with murder following a review of the case by the Norfolk and Suffolk Major Investigation Team.

 He appeared at Norwich Crown Court on Tuesday (March 17) when a pre and trial preparation hearing was scheduled for April 8 with a trial date set for August 3.